e-tinkers/LCD-5110-Arduino-library/README.md

 * D7 connects to LED pin via a 220-ohm resistor to restrict the LED current.

-In case you need to use alternative pins for connecting to the LCD module, you culd re-define the pin assignment using `#include` directive at the beginning of your Arduino sketch.
+In case you need to use alternative pins for connecting to the LCD module, you culd re-define the pin assignment using `#define` directive at the beginning of your Arduino sketch.
 See this example:

 ```
 #define LED D5  // use D5 instead of default D7 for LED backlight